Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

     - Added `${GRAPH_O}` as dependency for the vitis linker, since you need to perform extra steps to be able to remove this dependency
     - Added `${LINUX_IMAGE}` and `${LINUX_ROOTFS}` as dependencies for the vitis packager; and those are now taken from the software platform
   - general:
-    - Improved dependencies in almost all `Makefile`s to **ONLY** rebuild what's needed to be rebuild after a modification
+    - Improved dependencies in almost all `Makefile`s to **ONLY** rebuild what is needed to be rebuild after a modification
     - Added following `[project-root]/Makefile` commands:
       - `make clean_vitis` to clean everything (ip, ps_apps, vitis) after the (fixed) platform for the specified `TARGET`.
       - `make all_targets` to build everything for **ALL** `TARGETS`.